-Standard faculty appointments (tenure track and non-tenure track) are for one academic year, nine months, beginning September 1 and ending May 31.
-It is important to note that payroll is spread over these nine months, but faculty contracts include the stipulation that they will begin work one week prior to the first day of each semester.
-Faculty have the option to spread payroll over twelve months (September 1 - August 31); pay elections occur every spring for the next academic year.
+Faculty have the option to spread payroll over twelve months.
+The election form will be available in the UCD Access Portal every spring/summer for the next academic year.
 Once the choice has been communicated and payroll set up for the year, it cannot be changed until the next academic year.
 Summer work is on a separate contract.